NicholasLYang/microteach/README.md

 ## Misc.

 Microtea.ch was created at Hack Princeton.
 It won the stdlib sponsor prize.
 I may revisit it later, as I do actually like the idea a lot.
-We'll see
+We'll see.